 3.23 The settlement boundaries across South Lanarkshire have been reviewed to take account of new and consented development.
 In addition, amendments are proposed to settlement boundaries to take account of land identified as suitable for new development through site assessment.
 These sites have been selected in sustainable locations that have a limited impact on the environment.
+The council has not carried out a comprehensive review of all of its settlements at this time.

 3.24 Beyond the Green Belt the remainder of South Lanarkshire is predominantly rural in nature with a dispersed settlement pattern.
-This part of the Council area includes extensive areas of high quality landscape and historic and cultural environmental designations.
+This part of the Council area includes extensive areas of high quality landscape, historic and cultural environmental designations.
 Pressure for housing development remains high, particularly where there are reasonable road connections via the A702 and in locations that are accessible to the M74.
 The focus of this plan is on supporting existing communities by directing development to within existing settlement boundaries and ensuring that the identity of these small settlements is not lost.
 Where there are no opportunities for small scale development within these settlements, consideration may also be given to limited settlement expansion, of an appropriate scale, which supports communities within the rural area.

-3.25 Overall the aim of this policy is to control development in the Green Belt and Rural Area and ensure there is no significant adverse impact on the environment or on local services and infrastructure.
+3.25 Overall the aim of this policy is to control development in the Green Belt and Rural Area and ensure there is no unacceptable significant adverse impact on the environment or on local services and infrastructure.